aleksander-vedvik/Master/README.md

 The entirety of Gorums is added to this repository.
 The main contribution to Gorums in this Master's thesis are outlined in the readme file inside the broadcast folder of Gorums: `./gorums/broadcast/README.md`

+The root folder is defined as the folder this file is in.

 ## Benchmarks

 Three implementations of Paxos and two implementations of PBFT have been benchmarked: